HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

 ### Test Seventy-Five
-* Sell when the STDEV slope changes to positive
+* Sell when the STDEV slope changes to negative
 * No Stoploss
 * Results:
 ```